Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 - What stops the squabbles?

 - When should an owner seek professional help?

 Your Return Home Is a Big Deal

-When the owner finally comes in, one dog rushes to greet but is abruptly stopped by the other dog who starts pushing them away, barking at them, and moving them out of the way with their mouth.
-Depending on the other dog's temperament, he or she may move out of the way to prevent the tension from escalating or they may respond.
+When the owner finally comes in, one dog rushes to greet them but is abruptly stopped by the other dog who starts pushing them away, barking at them, and moving them out of the way with their mouth.
+Depending on the other dog's temperament, it may move out of the way to prevent the tension from escalating or it may respond.
 From there, a serious fight may erupt.